-To be admitted, each applicant must hold a bachelor's degree from a regionally accredited United States institution of higher learning or a degree, equivalent to a United States bachelor's degree, from an accredited foreign institution.
-Any student submitting foreign credentials will be required to submit a foreign credential evaluation report completed by an accredited foreign credential evaluation service or be subject to the Park University FCE fee and submission.
+To be admitted, each applicant must hold a bachelor's degree from a regionally accredited United States institution of higher learning or a degree equivalent to a United States bachelor's degree from an accredited foreign institution.
+Any student wishing to receive transfer credit for coursework undertaken at a foreign institution must request a foreign credit evaluation from International Education Research Foundation (IERF).
+Students must submit their official foreign credentials and evaluation fee of \$185.00 USD directly to IERF at www.ierf.org, and request a 'Detail Report with Course Level Identification'.